Approximate Bayesian Computation for Finite Mixture Models: Methodology

 \subsection{Algorithm for addressing the label switching problem}

 \begin{sloppypar} As noted earlier, a common problem arising in the Bayesian mixture models framework is label switching.
 When drawing a sample from a posterior (for both MCMC and ABC), the sampled values are not necessarily ordered according to their mixture component assignments because the likelihood is exchangeable.
-For example, suppose a particle $\{(f_1^{(J)}, \ldots, f_K^{(J)}), (\mu_1^{(J)}, \ldots, \mu_K^{(J)}), (\sigma^{2^{(J)}}_1, \ldots, \sigma^{2^{(J)}}_K)\}$ is accepted for a $K$ component GMM.
-This particle was selected with a particular ordering of the $1, \ldots, K$ components with $f_i^{(J)}$, $\mu_i^{(J)}$, and $\sigma^{2^{(J)}}_i$ from the same mixture component, $i = 1, \ldots, K$; however, a new particle that is accepted will not necessarily follow that same ordering of the $i = 1, \ldots, K$ components.
+For example, suppose a particle $\{(f_1^{(J)}, \ldots, f_K^{(J)}), (\mu_1^{(J)}, \ldots, \mu_K^{(J)}), (\sigma^{2^{(J)}}_1, \ldots, \sigma^{2^{(J)}}_K)\}$, where $J \in \{1, \ldots, N\}$ , is accepted for a $K$ component GMM.
+(Note that in this Section, we do not include the algorithm step index, $t$, to simply the notation.)
+This particle was selected with a particular ordering of the $1, \ldots, K$ components with $f_i^{(J)}$, $\mu_i^{(J)}$, and $\sigma^{2^{(J)}}_i$ coming from the same mixture component, $i = 1, \ldots, K$; however, a new particle that is accepted will not necessarily follow that same ordering of the $i = 1, \ldots, K$ components.
 Somehow the particles have to be ordered in such a way that aligns different realizations of the $i = 1, \ldots, K$ components in order to eliminate the ambiguity. \end{sloppypar}